-In a 27-person study, those consuming high-nitrate (845 mg) spinach daily for seven days experienced significant improvements in blood pressure and blood flow compared to a control group (
+In one study in 27 people, those consuming high nitrate (845 mg) spinach daily for 7 days experienced significant improvements in blood pressure and blood flow compared to a control group (

-What’s more, research has observed that people following a traditional Chinese diet high in nitrate-rich vegetables like Chinese cabbage have lower blood pressure and a significantly decreased risk of heart disease than those who consume a typical Western diet (
+What’s more, research has observed that people following a traditional Japanese diet high in nitrate-rich vegetables like Chinese cabbage and spinach have lower blood pressure than those who consume a diet low in vegetables (

 Consuming flavonoid-rich citrus fruits may decrease inflammation in your body, which can reduce blood pressure and stiffness in your arteries while improving blood flow and nitric oxide production (

-Walnuts are loaded with beneficial compounds, such as l-arginine, alpha-lipoic acid (ALA) and vitamin E — which all stimulate the production of nitric oxide.
+Walnuts are loaded with beneficial compounds, such as L-arginine, alpha-linolenic acid (ALA), and vitamin E — which all stimulate the production of nitric oxide (

-Eating walnuts may reduce blood pressure, improve blood vessel function and decrease inflammation, which may be particularly helpful for those with diabetes (
+According to one 2013 study, eating walnuts may reduce blood pressure, improve blood vessel function, and decrease inflammation, which may be particularly helpful for those with diabetes (

 People with diabetes often have circulation issues and high blood pressure due to blood vessel damage caused by uncontrolled blood sugar levels (

-Research reveals that tomato extract works similarly to ACE-inhibiting drugs — opening up your blood vessels and improving blood flow.
+Research reveals that tomato extract works similarly to ACE-inhibiting drugs, by opening up your blood vessels and improving blood flow.

-Berries are especially healthy — they have antioxidant and anti-inflammatory qualities, which may have a positive impact on blood flow.
+Berries are especially healthy, as they have antioxidant and anti-inflammatory qualities, which may have a positive impact on blood flow (

 Ginger, a staple in traditional medicine in India and China for thousands of years, can likewise lower blood pressure and improve circulation (